pop-os/icon-theme/README.md

 ### Metadata

 Currently theme metadata is stored in the main folder within [`index.theme.in`](index.theme.in) and [`cursor.theme.in`](cursor.theme.in).
 When the output files of these is generated, these are copied directly into the output folder without modification; automatic generation is a planned feature for a later release.
 In the meantime, modify these files directly and use `./master-render.py` to copy them to the correct locations.

+## Pull Requests

+We happily consider all pull requests sent our way.
+When submitting a PR, be sure to abide by our [Code of Conduct](https://github.com/pop-os/code-of-conduct), as submissions in violation will be rejected.

+To improve the quality of your submission and increase the chances of acceptance, please consider the following guidelines:

+* Ensure that your contribution is of a generally finished quality.
+PRs and contributions requiring further development by the Pop_OS team may not be accepted.

+* Follow existing code and design style where possible.
+Submissions which don't follow our code or design style may require changes to be accepted.
+Ensure that icons follow our design language and generally "fit in" with the other Pop Icons.
+When in doubt, mark your PR as a draft and request assistance from a Pop Icons maintainer.

+* Ensure that your changes to icons/cursors follow our in-place development practices.
+Submissions which add/remove/rename icons within the [`Pop`](./Pop) folder without corresponding changes in the [`src`](./src) folder _will_ not be accepted.

+* Consider doing a full-render of the theme before you submit a PR (`./master-render.py -c`).
+This will erase any existing output files and ensure the theme is in a good, maintainable state and that your changes have been applied in a way which ensures that they will be carried over in the future. _Contributions where running `./master-render.py -c` creates a diff verses the git `HEAD` commit will not be accepted!_

 ## Missing Icons & Requests